-A third sample, sample C, was patterned in a way to create NV centers as close to the diamond surface as possible without inducing visible damage [52].
-PL images of the resulting array of NV centers are shown in Fig. 3(a-c).
-The increased energy density on the top diamond surface upon focusing the laser less than $\sim 2 \,\mu m$ from it typically resulted in graphitization of the diamond surface or damage of the t-SIL.
+NV centers are shown in Figure 3(a-c).
+The increased energy density on the top diamond surface upon focusing the laser less than \sim 2 μ m from it typically resulted in graphitization of the diamond surface or damage of the t-SIL.
 For this reason, an inverse geometry was chosen.
-In this geometry, the laser pulses were applied through the t-SIL and diamond, but focused close to the diamond back surface, the one further from the t-SIL.
+In this geometry, the laser pulses were applied through the t-SIL and diamond but focused close to the diamond back surface, the one further from the t-SIL.
 Several NV arrays were patterned at different depths in the diamond in this configuration.
-An objective lens with NA=0.85 and correction ring was used for this study to further minimize the spherical aberration; the correction ring was set to maximize the laser focus intensity at the bottom surface of the sample.
+An objective lens with NA = 0.85 and a correction ring were used for this study to further minimize the spherical aberration; the correction ring was set to maximize the laser focus intensity at the bottom surface of the sample.

-NV centers could be created in the full range of pulse energy in Fig. 3(a), from 7.6 ± 0.4 nJ to 35.8 ± 1.0 nJ.
-Even at the highest pulse energies there were no signs of graphitization.
-This energy window is remarkably wide compared to previous studies [32, 38].
-We propose that this is a key consequence and advantage of NV center laser writing in the tunneling regime instead of the multi-photon ionization regime.
-In order to test NV writing at various depths and in order to find a possible distance limit from the surface for NV creation, each layer additionally included a smaller depth variation of 0.4 μm.
-This resulted in NV centers covering distances from $\sim 1 \, \mu m$ up to 15 μm from the bottom diamond surface, corresponding to laser writing depths of between 25 μ m and \sim 40 μ m from the top surface.
-Fig. 3(b), (c) show cross sections through the diamond to illustrate the resulting slightly tilted layers.
-In Fig. 3(b) it is apparent that a lower pulse energy was needed to create the NV centers closest to the surface, as compared to writing NV centers further inside the bulk.
-Fig. 3(d) illustrates the cross sections and the general t-SIL-on-diamond geometry.
+NV centers could be created in the full range of pulse energies in Figure 3(a), from 7.6 \pm 0.4 to 35.8 \pm 1.0 nJ.
+Even at the highest pulse energy, there were no signs of graphitization.
+This energy window is remarkably wide compared to previous studies.
+31,37 We propose that this is a key consequence and advantage of NV center laser writing in the tunneling regime instead of the multiphoton ionization regime.
+In order to test NV writing at various depths and in order to find a possible distance limit from the surface for NV creation, each array additionally included a smaller depth variation of 0.4 μ m between each laser writing spot within a row.
+This resulted in NV centers covering distances from ~ 1 up to 15 μ m from the bottom diamond surface, corresponding to laser writing depths of between 25 and 40 μ m from the top surface.
+Figure 3(b,c) shows cross sections through the diamond to illustrate the resulting slightly tilted layers.
+In Figure 3(b), it is apparent that a lower pulse energy was needed to create the NV centers closest to the surface, as compared to writing NV centers further inside the bulk.
+The reason for this is presently unknown.
+Figure 3(d) illustrates the cross sections and the general t-SIL-on-diamond geometry.

-III.
 LINEWIDTH CHARACTERIZATION

 We characterize the ZPL linewidths through PLE scans in a liquid helium bath cryostat.
-The NV centers are resonantly excited using a tunable narrow-linewidth external cavity diode laser (New Focus Velocity TLB-6704) and the linewidths are determined by sweeping the excitation frequency over the ZPL resonance while recording the photons emitted into the phonon sideband.
-Between the periods of excitation and readout, a negative charge-state repump is carried out with a 532 nm Nd:YAG-laser with a power of 0.6 mW.
-The full cycle
+The NV centers are resonantly excited using a tunable narrow-linewidth external cavity diode laser (New Focus Velocity TLB-6704) using powers between 15 and 450 nJ and the linewidths are determined by sweeping the excitation frequency over the ZPL resonance while recording the photons emitted into the phonon sideband.
+Each line is measured at the lowest possible power that gives a good signal-to-noise ratio, in order to have as little power broadening as possible.
+Between the periods of excitation and readout, a negative charge-state repump is carried out with a 532 nm Nd:YAG-laser with an average power of 0.6 mW.
+The full cycle of repump followed by resonant excitation and readout is repeated at a frequency of 100 kHz, with a 21-to-68 green-to-red laser duty cycle.
+The inset in Figure 4(a) shows the PLE measurement sequence.